selfup/exdaas/README.md

 Or use the script: `APP_NAME=<app_name> ./scripts/heroku.sh`
 -->

+### Development

+Deps: Docker/Elixir/Bash Script Runner

+**On first boot**:

+`./scripts/test.sh`

+This will ensure everything is installed, create a docker container (Alpine), and that all needed directories are made.
+Essentially the _bootstrapping_ script.

+Called test, because it ensures that your dev enviornment is ready to roll, and it runs tests :smile:

 ### Deploying to Digital Ocean/Vultr/EC2

 Make sure you have your ssh key as an authorized key for your target node!